Osspial/rfcs/text/0000-lang-level-licenses.md

 # Motivation
 [motivation]: #motivation

 Every single piece of code in the Rust ecosystem, from a simple "Hello, World" example to a complex application with hundreds of dependencies through Cargo, depends on licensed open-source software.
-At the lowest level, projects are going to depend on `libcore` (dual-licensed under the MIT and Apache licenses) and `libstd` (`libcore`'s licenses, and assorted licenses from `libstd`'s Cargo dependencies), and most real-world binaries directly and transitively depend on tens or hundreds of libraries from Crates.io.
+At the lowest level, projects depend on `libcore` (dual-licensed under the MIT and Apache licenses) and `libstd` (`libcore`'s licenses, and assorted licenses from `libstd`'s Cargo dependencies), and most real-world binaries directly and transitively depend on tens or hundreds of libraries from Crates.io.
 The vast majority of that code is made available under licenses that require attribution to the authors and/or reproduction of the appropriate license notice.
 Manually compiling and maintaining that information is out of the question for pretty much all users.

 To my knowledge, there is no tooling that automatically generates the appropriate upstream license file.
 As a result, I been unable to find a *single Rust project* that appropriately complies with all of its upstream license agreements.
 This includes: